huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 what name was queried for in the 0-RTT data.

-This risk is in fact a subset of the general problem of observing the behavior of the recursive resolver discussed in (#backend-observation-of-dns-traffic).
+This risk is in fact a subset of the general problem of observing the behavior of the recursive resolver discussed in  [@?RFC7626].
 The attack is partially mitigated by reducing the observability of this traffic.
 However, the risk is amplified for 0-RTT data, because the attacker might replay it at chosen times, several times.